Graphics Card Fan Spinning, No Display: How to Fix?

 Similar to when you check external connectors, go ahead and fully reseat each plug.

-A loose plug can prevent any display from coming up, even though the fans are getting power.
+A loose plug can prevent any display from coming up, even though the fans are getting power and the fans spin.

 You can go through your motherboard literature to get a guide for plugging in graphics cards.